Previous article in the series: Applying Sampling Theory to Real-Time Graphics

 Two animations of a rotating triangle.
 The top image has FXAA enabled, which uses techniques similar to MLAA to reconstruct edges.
 The bottom edge uses 4x MSAA, which supersamples the visibility test at the edges of the triangle.
 Notice how in the MSAA image pixels will transition through intermediate values as the triangle moves across the sub-pixel sample points.
 The FXAA image lacks this characteristic, despite producing smoother gradients along the edges.

 Another potential issue with MLAA and similar algorithms is that they may fail to detect edges or detect “false” edges if only color information is used.
 In such cases the accuracy of the edge detection can be augmented by using a depth buffer and/or a normal buffer.
 Another potential issue is that the algorithm uses the color adjacent to a triangle as a proxy for the color behind the triangle, which could actually be different.
 However this tends to be non-objectionable in practice.

-1. The rasterization process on a modern GPU can actually be quite a bit more complicated than this, but those doesn’t aren’t particularly relevant to the goals of this article.
+1. The rasterization process on a modern GPU can actually be quite a bit more complicated than this, but those details aren’t particularly relevant to the scope of this article.
 Return to text

 2. This mask is directly available to ps_5_0 pixel shaders in DX11 via the SV_Coverage system value.
 Return to text